feynon/carlosbecker.com/content/post/2015-05-15-selenium-grid-docker-compose.md

 [Shippable](http://shippable.com)), we decided to try it out to run Selenium tests too.

-It was no surprise that Selenium guys already made a ready-to-go set of Docker images.
+It was no surprise that Selenium folks already made a ready-to-go set of Docker images.
 There is an image for the Selenium Grid itself, and the browser images - Chrome and Firefox, also with debug versions - which allow you to access them using VNC to _"see what's happening there"_.
 You can check them out in their